 Dear Mr. Thompson,

-Subject: Letter of Intent to Form a Strategic Partnership
+Subject: LOI to Form a Strategic Partnership

 Visionary Ventures LLC is pleased to formally express our intent to collaborate with Pinnacle Tech Solutions in a strategic partnership aimed at developing and delivering cutting-edge software solutions for small and medium-sized businesses (SMBs).